E-963/1st-DevOps-Project/README.md

   ![![alt text](awssssss.png)]

-### Provision EC2 instance with the necessary configs to the run one instance of the web application.
+### Provision EC2 instance with the necessary configs to the run one instance of the web application

     nano ~/.aws/config        # Update with your AWS connection config

 ## Main Terraform Commands